eagle840/katacoda-labs/keycloakOnK8s/intro.md

+Keycloak is a Open source Identity and Access Management System, based on java, that Redhat uses as part of it's paid SSO offering.
+In this scenario will quickly setup a keycloak server, and then set K8s to use it as an authenication source.

 This scenario is in the first stages of setup

 resources:
 Setup Keycloak as an Identity Provider & OpenID Connect Token Issuer